metaplex-foundation/developer-hub/src/pages/core/external-plugins/oracle.md

 **Assets to be not transferable during the hours of noon-midnight UTC.**

 - Create onchain Oracle Account in a program of your choice.
-- Add the Oracle plugin to Asset specifying the lifecycles events you wish to have validation over.
+- Add the Oracle plugin to Asset specifying the lifecycles events you wish to have rejection validation over.
 - You write a cron that writes and updates to the Oracle Account at noon and midnight flipping a bit from true/false/true.

 ### Example 2